-The shares are listed on the NYSE under the symbol "HASI."
+The shares are listed on the New York Stock Exchange, or NYSE, under the symbol "HASI."

 Price Stabilization, Short Positions and Penalty Bids

 Until the distribution of the shares is completed, SEC rules may limit underwriters and selling group members from bidding for and purchasing our common stock.
 However, the representatives may engage in transactions that stabilize the price of the common stock, such as bids or purchases to peg, fix or maintain that price.